The Best 15 Minute Fried Rice

 - white pepper + red pepper flakes (optional)

-Do you suggest using fresh or leftover rice for this 15 minute fried rice recipe?
+Fresh rice or leftover rice for this easy fried rice recipe?

 Do you think I could make this fried rice recipe with brown rice?